nicola144/ML_learning_resources/README.md

 - NeurIPS: https://papers.nips.cc
 - ICML/KDD/AISTATS: http://proceedings.mlr.press

 A (very) basic list of people working in ML that you should know about.
-Check out their work
+Check out their work (no particular order)
 - Michael I. Jordan
 - Zoubin Ghahramani
 - Carl Edward Rasmussen